adrimurillo/LadyUmbrella/README.md

   Integrated and fine-tuned all gameplay animations, ensuring proper synchronization between state machines, root motion, and gameplay logic.
   Worked closely with the animation team, iterating on movement and combat animations to ensure gameplay responsiveness and consistency across traversal systems.

-These systems formed the foundation for Lady Umbrella’s responsive combat and fluid traversal experience, contributing directly to the game’s core gameplay feel.
+These systems formed the foundation for Lady Umbrella’s fluid traversal experience and responsive combat, contributing directly to the game’s core gameplay feel.

 ### 🛠️ Implementation details